-Contextual Help Examples To Supercharge Employee’s Company Software Adoption with A Digital Adoption Platform
+Contextual Help Examples to Supercharge Employee’s Software Adoption with A Digital Adoption Platform

 Ready to use your imagination?

-You just started working with a new application at work that’s supposed to make your life easier.
+You just started using a new application at work that’s supposed to make your job easier.
 Excitedly, you open it up and are immediately greeted with a barrage of buttons, menus, and unfamiliar terminology.

 Feeling overwhelmed, you consider closing the app and giving up on it altogether.
-You can’t do that, of course, because you kind of need your job.
+You can’t do that, of course, because you need your job.
 But then, something amazing happens.
-A friendly popup appears, guiding you through the app’s features and explaining what everything is and how to use them effectively.
+A friendly pop-up appears, guiding you through the app’s features and explaining everything, and how to use the software effectively.

-Suddenly, what seemed like an impossible task becomes manageable, and you find yourself navigating with a better understanding of it.
+Suddenly, what seemed impossible becomes manageable, and you find yourself navigating it with a better understanding.
 This is the power of contextual help.
-In today’s digital workplace, where new software and applications are required for virtually every task, employee adoption is the key to success.
+Employee adoption is the key to success in today’s digital workplace, where new software and applications are required for virtually every task.

 Contextual help boosts employee success in their jobs and your company’s software.

-Whether you call contextual help in-app help or something else entirely, you can learn more about what it is in our previous post as well as how it helps your organization.
-This post focuses more on the examples that we also went over in that post as well as how it helps employee adoption of company software.
+Whether you call it contextual help, in-app help, or something else entirely, you can learn more about what it is and how it helps your organization in our previous post.
+This post focuses on the examples we covered in that post and how they help employees adopt company software.

-It also explores the concept of contextual help and its role in supercharging employee adoption.
-I’ll show you some examples of different ways you can use contextual help to increase employee adoption and help employees do their jobs better.
+It also explores contextual help and its role in accelerating employee adoption.
+I’ll show you examples of how to use contextual help to increase employee adoption and improve job performance.

 We’ll dive into various examples of contextual help strategies, including onboarding, walkthroughs, videos, tooltips, feedback, and system alerts.
-There are lots of different ways contextual help can be used in a digital adoption platform and we’ll explore the most useful and common.
+There are many ways contextual help can be used in a digital adoption platform, and we’ll explore the most useful and common ones.

-Whether you’re a product manager looking to improve user experience or a training leader interested in helping train employees in the flow of work easier, this post is for you.
-Let’s discover the power of helping employees in the flow of work right in an application with contextual help examples that help employees succeed at their jobs.
+Whether you’re a product manager looking to improve user experience or a training leader interested in helping train employees in the flow of work more easily, this post is for you.
+Let’s discover the power of assisting employees in the flow of work, right in the application, with contextual help examples that help them succeed in their jobs.

-Employee adoption of company software is a critical factor in the success of any organization.
+Employee adoption of company software is a critical factor in an organization’s success.
 In today’s fast-paced digital age, where new software and applications are constantly being developed, businesses need to ensure that employees know how to use them and use them correctly.

-The success of an organization and innovations from IT rely on employees being well-trained.
-Sometimes that could mean a good software simulation but that also often means providing employees help while they’re doing tasks in company software.
+The success of an organization and its IT innovations relies on well-trained employees.
+Sometimes, that could mean a good software simulation, but it also often means providing employees with help while they perform a task.

 Paired with good training, contextual help can maximise your employee’s effectiveness in company software.

-Employees who aren’t provided proper training aren’t going to feel a connection to the company and will simply feel like the company doesn’t care about them.
-Any successful company that cares about employees and wants to reduce employee turnover puts effort into their training.
+Employees who aren’t provided with proper training won’t feel connected to the company and may feel the company doesn’t care about them.
+Any successful company that cares about employees and wants to reduce employee turnover invests in adequate employee training.

-While training and practice is a good start, support for employees and the processes they need to follow in software is even better.
-Digital adoption platforms (DAPs) are a great tool to use to provide employees with contextual help in company applications.
+While training and practice are a good start, support for employees and the processes they need to follow in software is even better.
+Digital Adoption Platforms (DAPs) are a great tool for providing employees with contextual help in company applications.

-From onboarding new users with a walkthrough of the software to providing employees with information for a specific task, contextual help is a great tool to cement the things they learned from formal training.
+From onboarding new users with a walkthrough of the software to providing employees with information for a specific task, contextual help is a powerful tool for cementing what they learned from formal training.

 Understanding the Concept of Contextual Help

-Contextual help is fairly broad in what type of application it can apply to.
-Many of the DAPs we’ve used to deliver contextual help aren’t geared toward contextual help at all.
-Whether you’re using Pendo, WalkMe, or something else entirely the help functions are typically an afterthought.
+Contextual help is quite broad in the types of applications it can apply to.
+Many of the top DAPs for delivering contextual help aren’t actually designed to deliver contextual help.
+Whether you’re using Pendo, WalkMe, or another platform, help functions are typically an afterthought.

-They’re not geared towards helping employees learn software, they’re geared towards software that is purchased and used by another business or consumers.
-Many examples from Pendo are about how the software helped reduce churn, increase usage of features, etc.
+They’re not geared toward helping employees learn software, but toward software purchased and used by other businesses or consumers.
+Many Pendo examples show how the software helped reduce churn and increase feature usage.

-But in general terms, contextual help refers to providing users with relevant information and guidance at the right time and in the right context while using an application.
-That could be onboarding new users/employees or simply popping up information on a certain screen in a modal.
+However, in general terms, contextual help refers to providing users with relevant information and guidance at the right time and in the right context while using an application.
+That could be onboarding new users/employees, or simply displaying information on a particular screen in a modal.

 Contextual help gives employees the support they need when they need it in company software.

-It aims to enhance user experience by offering assistance when users need it most, thereby reducing frustration and increasing user adoption.
-That also goes for reducing employee frustration and increasing employee adoption or better yet helping them use the software as intended and abiding by company policy when necessary.
+It aims to enhance the user experience by providing assistance when users need it most, reducing frustration, and increasing adoption.
+It also reduces employee frustration, increases adoption, and helps them use the software as intended and comply with company policy when necessary.

-This post is going to focus on the employee aspect of it and using DAPs to help internal employees use company software.
-From completely custom medical software built from the ground up to custom Salesforce implementations, DAPs can be helpful on many different levels for providing contextual help.
+This post will focus on the employee aspect and on using DAPs to help internal employees use company software.
+From completely custom medical software built from the ground up to custom Salesforce implementations, DAPs can be helpful on multiple levels in providing contextual help.

 Key Benefits of Implementing Contextual Help Strategies

 Implementing contextual help brings several benefits to both the business and employees.
-Even if an employee isn’t on a screen for relevant help, many tools provide search capabilities to get help that will bring employees to the right place in a tool.
+Even if an employee isn’t on a screen with relevant help, many tools provide search capabilities to find the right help, directing them to the right place within the tool.

-For new employees to the software, the first time they log on they can get onboarded with a walkthrough.
-To take it a step further employees can get onboarded for specific parts of the software their role will need.
-Yes, you can segment the audience to give employees exactly what they need based on their role.
+New employees using the software can be onboarded with a walkthrough the first time they log in.
+To take it a step further, employees can be onboarded to the specific parts of the software required for their roles.
+Yes, you can segment the audience to provide employees with exactly what they need based on their roles.

-Another benefit is that contextual help enhances engagement with the walkthrough as well as better help when employees need it.
-It’s nice to have walkthroughs for common issues and have resources available at your fingertips.
+Another benefit is that contextual help enhances engagement with the walkthrough and provides more timely support when employees need it.
+It’s nice to have walkthroughs for common issues and resources available at your fingertips.
 That means employees are more likely to love the new tool and feel supported while using it.

-No company software is perfect no matter how easy it’s supposed to be.
-Contextual help takes some of the stress away from learning new technology.
+No company software is perfect, no matter how easy it’s supposed to be.
+Contextual help reduces the stress of learning new technology.

-Another benefit is that contextual help can be as simple as a few lines of text providing context or it can be as complex as an in-depth walkthrough.
-It can also surface links to additional resources or simply surface a video so employees never have to leave the application.
-The less distance between a problem and help means it’s easier for employees and fewer calls to the company help desk.
+Another benefit is that contextual help can range from a few lines of text to an in-depth walkthrough.
+It can also surface links to additional resources or a video, so employees never have to leave the application.
+The shorter the distance between a problem and help, the easier it is for employees to find help, which leads to fewer help desk calls.

 Tooltips are another effective way of delivering contextual help.
 These small pop-up windows provide quick and relevant information about specific elements or features within an application.
-By offering concise explanations or tips, tooltips enable employees to make informed decisions while using an app.
+Tooltips enable employees to make informed decisions using an app by offering concise explanations or tips.

-Digital adoption platforms make it easy to provide contextual help as well as employee feedback right in an app.
+Digital Adoption Platforms (DAPs) make it easy to provide contextual help as well as employee feedback right in an app.

-Not only do these tools provide a wealth of data and analytics tools, they typically have surveys built right in making it easy to collect feedback.
+These platforms provide a wealth of data and analytics, and they typically include built-in surveys, making it easy to collect feedback.

-Lastly, system alerts play a vital role in keeping employees informed about important updates or changes.
-That could mean a new feature implementation that’s not being adopted well, or simply by providing timely notifications.
-The business can easily provide employees with helpful information and make them aware of any modifications that may affect their experience with the application.
+Lastly, system alerts are vital for informing employees about critical updates or changes.
+That could mean implementing a new feature that isn’t being adopted, or simply providing timely notifications.
+The business can quickly provide employees with helpful information and keep them informed of any changes that may affect their experience with the application.

 Choosing The Right Digital Adoption Platform